Awdheegle

-Awdheegle (also Awdhegele) is a town in the Lower Shabelle region in southern Somalia.
+Awdheegle (also Awdhegle) is a district in the Lower Shabelle region in southern Somalia.

 Demographics

 Awdheegle is an agricultural district located west of Mogadishu on the Shebelle River.

-Awdheegle is predominantly inhabited by the Begedi and Garre clan sub-division of the wider (Digil) family.
-They are one of the major Somali clans residing in the Horn of Africa who are native to South West.
+Awdheegle is predominantly inhabited by the Begedi clan sub-division of the wider (Digil) family, who are native to South West.

 Somali Civil War

 On 15 March 2025, as part of the Shabelle offensive, Al-Shabaab captured the town, killing 31 Somali Army soldiers.